 “Our girls (4 and 9) have just done 3 mornings at Girton.
 It's their first time at a holiday club and they absolutely loved it!
 So much so they have asked to go back in the Easter holidays.
 Thank you very much to all the amazing staff.
 We will be back!”

 We offer breakfast between 8:00am and 9:00am, a morning snack at 10:30am and an afternoon snack at 3:00pm.
 Please bring a packed lunch unless stated differently on the play plan.

 Prices and more details for forthcoming holiday clubs are available on the following pages:

 In the meantime please contact us for more information.

-See the downloads page for policies and handbooks
+See the registration and admin for policies and handbooks and a reigitration form.

 Holiday activities include some amazing themed days: